radoslavdimitrov-png/reg-product-factory/compliance-context/comp-context-cy.md

 Read CY through a MiFID II and ESMA lens, not a UK FCA one.
 Consumer Duty does not apply here; that is a UK concept.
-The equivalent pressure points in CY are MiFID II conduct rules, ESMA product intervention measures, and CySEC supervisory expectations.
+The equivalent pressure points in CY are MiFID II conduct rules, ESMA product intervention measures, MiCA for crypto, DORA for operational resilience, and CySEC supervisory expectations.

+The applicable regimes for CY are: MiFID II directive and delegated regulations, ESMA Q&As and guidelines, CySEC laws, circulars, directives, decisions and announcements for both CIFs and CASPs, MiCA, DORA, EU AML, and PRIIPs.

 Two structural permissions set CY apart from the UK and DE entities and matter for analysis: